 Process for Involuntary Withdrawal

-The process for Involuntary Withdrawal may be deemed necessary by the chair of the Spartan Support program, dean of students or director of Counseling Services.
+The process for Involuntary Withdrawal may be deemed necessary by the chair of the Spartan Support program, vice president for Student Affairs, or designee, or director of Counseling Services.
 Absent exigent circumstances concerning a potential safety threat or emergency, the University will conduct an individualized assessment of the student prior to placing the student on an involuntary withdrawal, giving careful consideration to the opinions and recommendations of the student’s treating physician or mental health professional, if available, along with any opinions and recommendations of healthcare professionals consulted by the University.
 The student will be encouraged to provide any other additional information that the student believes is relevant to the determination.

 In cases where there is concern that a student poses a direct or substantial threat to the health or safety of others, the individualized assessment will be based on reasonable judgment that relies on current medical knowledge or on the best available objective evidence, to ascertain: